asi-uniovi/malloovia/docs/background.rst

     In any case, a new allocation is obtained at this phase, which is used to allocate VMs for the next timeslot.

-Although Phase II should happen in real-time (e.g: being executed each hour, during a year), Malloovia allows also for a "simulation" of this phase, in which the STWP for each timeslot is provided in a list, and then Phase II is executed for each element of that list, and the optimal allocation for each timeslot is stored, and global statistics are provided once the list is exhausted.
+Although Phase II should happen in real-time (e.g: being executed each timeslot, during a year), Malloovia allows also for a "simulation" of this phase, in which the STWP for each future timeslot is provided in a list, and then Phase II is executed for each element of that list, and the optimal allocation for each timeslot is stored, and global statistics are provided once the list is exhausted.

 The solution
 ------------